The Employment Law Review: Malaysia

-There is no express prohibition against background checks.
-In respect of credit checks, the employer may carry out checks on an employee through a licensed credit reporting agency in Malaysia.
+There is no express prohibition of background checks.
+An employer may carry out credit checks on an employee through a licensed credit reporting agency in Malaysia.
 Nevertheless, credit reporting agencies usually require the consent of employees before divulging any information.

-Any termination of employment in Malaysia must be for 'just cause or excuse'.45 The following are the commonly recognised categories of just cause or excuse for termination of a contract of employment:
+Any termination of employment in Malaysia must be for 'just cause or excuse'.54 The following are the commonly recognised categories of just cause or excuse for termination of a contract of employment:

 In an unfair dismissal case, the burden is on the company to prove that the contract of employment is terminated with just cause or excuse.
-An employee who believes that he or she has been dismissed without just cause or excuse can make representations in writing to the DGIR to be reinstated to his or her former employment.46 These representations may then, if the Minister of Human Resources thinks it appropriate, be referred to an industrial court, if the DGIR is of the view that there is no likelihood of these representations being settled.56
+An employee who believes that he or she has been dismissed without just cause or excuse can make representations in writing to the DGIR to be reinstated to his or her former employment.55 These representations may then be referred to an industrial court, if the DGIR is of the view that there is no likelihood of these representations being settled.56

 If the ground for termination is redundancy or poor performance, the employer should comply with the notice requirement provided for in the contract.
 The notice may be waived by either party, or the employer may decide to pay salary in lieu of notice.

-Note, however, that an ill-planned retrenchment exercise may be challenged by the employees by way of unfair dismissal representations to the DGIR, which may subsequently be referred for adjudication at an industrial court.
-In the event that the legality of the retrenchment exercise is challenged, the onus is on the company or employer to show that there was a real redundancy situation and the retrenchment is justified to safeguard its interest.50 The relevant questions for consideration are as follows: (1) Is there a real redundancy situation leading to the retrenchment exercise; and, if so (2) was the consequential retrenchment exercise made in compliance or in conformity with accepted standards of procedure?
+Note, however, that an ill-planned retrenchment exercise may be challenged by the employees by way of unfair dismissal representations to the DGIR, which subsequently may be referred for adjudication at an industrial court.
+In the event that the legality of the retrenchment exercise is challenged, the onus is on the company or employer to show that there was a real redundancy situation and the retrenchment is justified to safeguard its interest.59 The relevant questions for consideration are (1) whether there is a real redundancy situation leading to the retrenchment exercise and, if so, (2) was the consequential retrenchment exercise made in compliance or in conformity with accepted standards of procedure?

 There is no legal difference between multiple redundancies, collective dismissal or reduction in force.
 However, practically, if there are multiple redundancies, or there is a collective dismissal or reduction in force, it would be more difficult for an employee to contend that he or she was negatively affected as the retrenchment is affecting a number of employees within the organisation, not just one employee.

-There is also a requirement to pay retrenchment benefits for employees governed by the EA provided they have worked for a continuous period of 12 months or more.54
+There is also a requirement to pay retrenchment benefits for employees governed by the EA provided they have worked for a continuous period of 12 months or more.63

 Although a genuine retrenchment is recognised by the industrial courts as a valid ground for termination of employment, some companies prefer to offer a voluntary separation scheme (VSS) to reduce the number of employees.
 By its nature, a VSS is on a voluntary basis, offered at the discretion of the employer to the employees, who may choose to accept or reject the VSS.
 It is common for companies to offer a VSS before a retrenchment exercise.

 Occasionally, instead of conducting a VSS, a company might decide to enter into a one-to-one negotiation with each employee to agree to a mutual separation agreement.
 This is also an acceptable manner to end a contract of employment.
-However, the company must be cautious so as not to be accused of coercing or forcing the employee to sign the mutual separation agreement.
+However, the company must be cautious so as not to be accused of coercing or forcing an employee to sign a mutual separation agreement.

 Transfer of business

-There are also significant amendments to the IRA by the Industrial Relations (Amendment) Act 2020 (IR(A)A), which came into force on 1 January 2021 (except for Sections 4, 5(c), 5(d), 5(e), 5(f), 8(b), 10, 11(a), 11(b), 11(c), 18, 33 and 34).
-By reason of the amendments to the IRA coming into force, the DGIR will be required to refer complaints of unfair dismissal to an industrial court for an award in the event that parties are unable to reach a settlement and the referral does not involve any exercise of discretion on the part of the DGIR.
-This means that all cases that cannot be resolved at a conciliation stage will automatically be referred to an industrial court for adjudication.
+There have been significant amendments to the IRA by the Industrial Relations (Amendment) Act 2020 (IR(A)A), which came into force on 1 January 2021 (except for Sections 4, 5(c), 5(d), 5(e), 5(f), 8(b), 10, 11(a), 11(b), 11(c), 18, 33 and 34).
+By reason of the amendments to the IRA coming into force, the DGIR will be required to refer complaints of unfair dismissal to an industrial court for an award in the event that parties are unable to reach a settlement and the referral does not involve any exercise of discretion on the part of the DGIR.65 This means that all cases that cannot be resolved at a conciliation stage will automatically be referred to an industrial court for adjudication.
 This may lead to a flood of cases being referred to the industrial courts, including frivolous claims.

-Another significant proposed amendment to the IRA is with regard to the industrial courts' powers to continue with legal proceedings notwithstanding the death of a worker.
-Prior to the 2021 amendments to the IRA, a claim for unfair dismissal under the IRA is regarded as a personal claim and the cause of action abates upon the death of the employee.
+Another significant amendment to the IRA is with regard to the industrial courts' powers to continue with legal proceedings notwithstanding the death of a worker.
+Prior to the 2021 amendments to the IRA, a claim for unfair dismissal under the IRA was regarded as a personal claim and the cause of action abates upon the death of the employee.
 Thus, the deceased employee's claim under the IRA comes to an end and the personal representative or next of kin of the employee cannot continue with the action on behalf of the deceased employee's estate.
-Once the IRA has been amended, the industrial court will have the power to order for proceedings to continue and even award compensation to a deceased employee's next of kin.
+Under the amended IRA, the industrial court has the power to order for proceedings to continue and even award compensation to a deceased employee's next of kin.66

-The proposed amendments to the IRA include a right of appeal against an industrial court decision to a high court.
-With this amendment, any party has 14 days from the date of receipt of the award to appeal to a high court.
-The procedure for the appeal will follow the Rules of Court 2012 and will be treated as an appeal from a sessions court to a high court, with necessary modifications.
+The amendments to the IRA include a right of appeal against an industrial court decision to a high court.
+With this amendment, any party has 14 days from the date of receipt of the award to appeal to a high court.67 The procedures for the appeal will follow the Rules of Court 2012 and will be treated as an appeal from a sessions court to a high court, with necessary modifications.
 This may render it no longer necessary for litigants to resort to the cumbersome method of judicial review as a primary form of challenge to an industrial court award.
 The right to apply for judicial review against an industrial court award will still apply for awards made in relation to a reference under Section 20(3) before 1 January 2021.68

 1 Jack Yow is a partner at Rahmat Lim & Partners.